 - Japanese will give you a niche in life.
 Searching for a job, a past time, a way to meet people, etc. How many people know Spanish, or English for that matter?
 When you know Japanese, people remember you.

-– Japan has the second (or third) strongest economy in the world, with business opportunities that are limitless.
-Just try to find a company that’s gone international that hasn’t thought of going to Japan.
+- Japan has the third strongest economy in the world, with business opportunities that are limitless.
+Just try to find a company that's gone international that hasn't thought of going to Japan.